 8. What really lies at the very heart of the modern materialistic difficulty?

-This last question is the only one I intend to answer and I will answer it in the well known words: “The love of money is the root of all evil”.
-This throws us back on the fundamental weakness of humanity—the quality of Desire.
+This last question can be answered in the well known words: "The love of money is the root of all evil".
+This throws us back on the fundamental weakness of humanity—the quality of desire.
 Of this, money is the result and the symbol.

-From the simple process of barter and exchange (as practiced by the primeval savage) to the intricate and formidable financial and economic structure of the modern world, this desire is the underlying cause.
+From the simple process of barter and exchange (as practised by the primeval savage) to the intricate and formidable financial and economic structure of the modern world, desire is the underlying cause.
 It demands the satisfaction of sensed need, the desire for goods and possessions, the desire for material comfort, for the acquisition and the accumulation of things, the desire for power and the supremacy which money alone can give.
-This desire controls and dominates human thinking; it is the keynote of our modern civilization; it is also the [page 126] octopus which is slowly strangling human life, enterprise, and decency; it is the millstone around the neck of mankind.
+This desire controls and dominates human thinking; it is the keynote of our modern civilization; it is also the octopus which is slowly strangling human [Page 80] life, enterprise, and decency; it is the millstone around the neck of mankind.

-To own, to possess, and to compete with other men for supremacy has been the keynote of the average human being—man against man, householder against householder, business against business, organization against organization, party against party, nation against nation, labor against capital, so that today it is recognized that the problem of peace and happiness is primarily related to the world’s resources and to the ownership of those resources.
+To own, to possess, and to compete with other men for supremacy has been the keynote of the average human being—man against man, householder against householder, business against business, organization against organization, party against party, nation against nation, labour against capital—so that today it is recognized that the problem of peace and happiness is primarily related to the world's resources and to the ownership of those resources.

-The dominating words in our newspapers, over our radios, and in all our discussions are based upon the financial structure of human economy: banking interests, salaries, lend-lease, national debts, reparations, cartels and trusts, finance, taxation—these are the words which control our planning, arouse our jealousies, feed our hatreds or our dislike of other nations, and set us one against the other.
+The dominating words in our newspapers, over our radios, and in all our discussions are based upon the financial structure of human economy: banking interests, salaries, national debts, reparations, cartels and trusts, finance, taxation—these are the words which control our planning, arouse our jealousies, feed our hatreds or our dislike of other nations, and set us one against the other.
 The love of money is the root of all evil.

-As I write these words, I am aware of the large number of people whose lives are not dominated by the love of money and who can normally think in terms of the higher values.
-I am not, however, in this article concerned with them.
+There are, however, large numbers of people whose lives are not dominated by the love of money and who can normally think in terms of the higher values.
 They are the hope of the future but are individually imprisoned in the system which, spiritually, must end.
-Though they do not love money they need it and must have it; the tentacles of the business world surround them; they too must work and earn the wherewithal to live; the work they seek to do to aid humanity cannot be done without the required funds; [page 127] the churches are materialistic in their mode of work and—after caring for the organizational aspect of their work—there is little left for Christ’s work, for simple spiritual living.
-The task facing the men and women of goodwill in every land today seems too heavy and the problems to be solved seem wellnigh insoluble.
-Men and women of goodwill are now asking the question: Can the conflict between capital and labor be ended and a new world thereby reborn?
+Though they do not love money they need it and must have it; the tentacles of the business world surround them; they too must work and earn the wherewithal to live; the work they seek to do to aid humanity cannot be done without the required funds; the churches are materialistic in their mode of work and—after caring for the organizational aspect of their work—there is little left for Christ's work, for simple spiritual living.
+The task facing the men and women of goodwill in every land today seems too heavy and the problems to be solved seem well-nigh insoluble.
+Men and women of goodwill are now asking the question: Can the conflict [Page 81] between capital and labour be ended and a new world be thereby reborn?
 Can living conditions be so potently changed that right human relations can be permanently established?

-I believe that these relationships can be established and for the following reasons:—
+These relationships can be established, and for the following reasons: